Charles Raymond Gurney: Final flight

-On 2 May 1942, Gurney was co-pilot in B-26 Marauder no. 40-1426 (built by Martin), with Christian "Chris" Herron as the USAAF pilot.
+On 2 May 1942, Gurney was co-pilot in Martin B-26 Marauder no. 40–1426, with Christian "Chris" Herron as the USAAF pilot.
 They took off, with a crew of seven, from Kila Kila Airfield near Port Moresby, New Guinea, on a bombing mission against Simpson Harbour off Rabaul, New Britain in this particular aircraft's first combat mission.
 Somehow, on the way to Rabaul, their aircraft became separated from the rest of the raid, so when they arrived over Simpson Harbour late, they were on their own and the Japanese were ready for them.
 Nonetheless, they pressed on with the mission alone.
 Over the target, one engine was hit by anti-aircraft fire, so they departed the area on only one engine, gradually losing altitude.
 Herron took refuge in a brewing storm, but struggled to stay airborne.
 The crew was instructed to jettison anything they could to bring stability to the aircraft.
 They then managed to fly almost three hundred miles towards friendly territory.
 As they approached the Trobriand Islands, Herron knew that they would not make it to a landing strip, and that he should let friendly forces know of their location and need to attempt an emergency landing.
 Gurney knew that enemy forces would be listening to such broadcasts, so suggested the message: "Making a forced landing where Francine used to live."
 The staff at Port Moresby knew, along with Gurney, that a woman named Francine had previously lived on Kiriwina Island, the largest in the Trobriands, so were able to send a rescue mission to the right area.

 Prior to attempting an emergency landing, the crew was advised to bail out; when they refused, they were told to secure themselves in the rear of the aircraft.
 The five crewmen wedged themselves tightly together with cushions in the rear compartment, with Herron and Gurney remaining in the cockpit.